 For their part, the mobsters put the boss's son-in-law Nick D'Salvio (Anthony Franciosa) in charge of locating and exacting revenge against the bandits.
 Nick is every bit as racist as Captain Mattelli.
 They might as well be the same person even though they theoretically represent opposite sides of the law.
 Mattelli and D'Salvio take a meeting with Harlem kingpin Doc Johnson (Richard Ward) that is notable for for so much cheap wood panelling.
 Both men come to regret the lack of respect they show Doc Johnson.

-Both Mattelli and D'Salvio must meet with Harlem kingpin Doc Johnson (Richard Ward).
-Both men soon regret the lack of respect they show while doing so.
-"Across 110th Street" (1973) slyly loads its thematic dice with the personal lives of the thieves.
-The desperately impoverished plight of each man reveals them to be pawns in a system they barely comprehend.
-The economic, psychological, and physical brutality they suffer is effectively expressed in the eyes of the supporting characters who witness their treatment.
+"Across 110th Street" slyly loads its thematic dice with the personal lives of its desperate thieves.
+The impoverished plight of the men reveals them to be pawns in a system they barely begin to comprehend.
+The economic, psychological, and physical brutality these people suffer in Harlem is effectively expressed in the eyes of the supporting characters that witness their treatment.
 As exaggerated as the violence appears, it is in keeping with the social climate of the time.
 No punches are pulled, and rightly so.

 Rated R. 102 mins.
 (A+) (Five stars — out of five / no halves)

 A small request: Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon, and receive special rewards!
 Thanks pal!